matter-labs/zksync-web-era-docs/docs/dev/how-to/send-message-l2-l1.md

 Two transactions are required:

 - An L2 transaction which sends a message of arbitrary length.
-- An L1 read implemented by a getter function on an L1 smart contract.
+- An L1 read; implemented by a getter function on an L1 smart contract.

 1. Import the zkSync Era library or contract containing the required functionality.